mrazomej/phd/src/chapter_03/section_05_distribution_moments.md

 \label{eq:ch3_eq11}
 $$

-Given this definition we can compute the general moment dynamics as
+Given this definition, we can compute the general moment dynamics as
 $$
 \frac{d \boldsymbol{\mu}^{\mathbf{(x, y)}}}{dt} = \mathbf{A}
 \boldsymbol{\mu}^{\mathbf{(x, y)}},
 \label{eq:ch3_eq12}
 $$
 where $\mathbf{A}$ is a square matrix that contains all the numerical coefficients that relate each of the moments.
-We can then use Eq. $\ref{eq:ch3_eq09}$ to build matrix $\mathbf{A}$ by iteratively substituting values for the exponents
+We can then use Eq.
-$x$ and $y$ up to a specified value.
+$\ref{eq:ch3_eq09}$ to build matrix $\mathbf{A}$ by iteratively substituting values for the exponents $x$ and $y$ up to a specified value.
 In the next section, we will use Eq. $\ref{eq:ch3_eq12}$ to numerically integrate the dynamical equations for our moments of interest as cells progress through the cell cycle.
-We will then use the value of the moments of the distribution to approximate the full gene expression distribution.
+We will then use the value of the distribution moments to approximate the full gene expression distribution.
 This method is computationally more efficient than trying to numerically integrate the infinite set of equations describing the full probability distribution $\mathbf{P}(m, p)$, or using a stochastic algorithm to sample from the distribution.